"I tried Pepto-Bismol on a recent trip, and it really worked.

 Now I can't say that any of this will work for you, but I pass it along because it has worked for us.

-The official word in the Center for Disease Control and Preventions site under Travelers' Diarrhea is:
+Here's the official word in the Center for Disease Control and Prevention site under Travelers' Diarrhea and then the subheading "Nonantimibrobial Drugs for Prophylaxis"...

 For prevention of travelers' diarrhea: